geltz/micro/README.md

 it isolates regions of an audio sample and applies various effects.

-left mouse: region selection.
+left mouse for region selection.
-middle/right mouse: pan on waveform.
+middle/right mouse to pan on waveform.

 **buttons**
 - clear